 - Voted top personal injury lawyer on Avvo

-Cases We’ve Won
+Cases We’ve Handled

 - Ride Share Passenger vs. Auto / Quadriplegic = $19 million